thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 - [Taking card details on-site with Stripe Elements & PaymentIntents](#taking-card-details-on-site-with-stripe-elements-amp-paymentintents)
 - [Handling Webhooks & checking their signatures](#handling-webhooks-amp-checking-their-signatures)
 - [Deploy it to the cloud with Vercel](#deploy-it-to-the-cloud-with-vercel)

-In the [2019 StackOverflow survey](https://insights.stackoverflow.com/survey/2019), TypeScript has gained a lot of popularity, moving into the top ten of the most popular and most loved languages.

-As of version 8.0.1, Stripe maintains types for the latest [API version](https://stripe.com/docs/api/versioning), giving you type errors, autocompletion for API fields and params, in-editor documentation, and much more!

-To support this great developer experience across the stack, Stripe has also added types to the [react-stripe-js](https://github.com/stripe/react-stripe-js) library, which additionally follows the hooks pattern, to enable a delightful and modern developer experience.
-Friendly Canadian Fullstack Dev [Wes Bos](https://twitter.com/wesbos) has [called it "awesome"](https://github.com/wesbos/advanced-react-rerecord/issues/14#issuecomment-577756088) and has already moved his [Advanced React course](https://advancedreact.com/) over to it, and I hope you will also enjoy this delightful experience soon 🙂

-Please do [tweet at me](https://twitter.com/thorwebdev) with your questions and feedback!

-Want to learn more about React Stripe.js?
-Join our Developer Office Hours on YouTube: {% youtube w1oLdAPyuok %} Alrighty, let's get into it ⚡️

 ### Setting up a TypeScript project with Next.js